-The Hyundai Elantra grows up for 2021, with larger dimensions, more sophisticated infotainment, and stylish looks that give it a more upscale appearance.
+The Elantra grows up for 2021, with larger dimensions and a more sophisticated infotainment system.

 For the first time, a hybrid powertrain is available in the Elantra, with the automaker claiming over 50 mpg combined.

 The standard engine is a 147-hp four-cylinder, teamed with a continuously variable transmission.

 There's also a sporty N Line version, which gets a 201-hp, turbocharged 1.6-liter engine mated to either a six-speed manual or seven-speed dual clutch automatic transmission.

 The stretched dimensions bring increased leg, shoulder, and headroom.